DioBr4nd0/DioBr4nd0/README.md

 ✔️ I am interested in web3 development and have am experienced in Rust, Golang, Typescript, Python. <br>

-✔️ I am also experienced in software packages like Geth, polygon CDK, cosmos SDK etc and also in Devops .<br>
+✔️ I am also experienced in software packages like Geth, polygon CDK, cosmos SDK ,Devops etc .<br>

 <br>